-Considering that the achievement of such conditions calls for a European recovery plan of self-help and mutual cooperation, open to all nations which cooperate in such a plan, based upon a strong production effort, the expansion of foreign trade, the creation or maintenance of internal financial stability and the development of economic cooperation, including all possible steps to establish and maintain valid rates of exchange and to reduce trade barriers;
+Considering that the achievement of such conditions calls for a European recovery plan of selfhelp and mutual cooperation, open to all nations which cooperate in such a plan, based upon a strong production effort, the expansion of forcign trade, the creation or maintenance of internal financial stability and the development of economic cooperation, including all possible steps to establish and maintain valid rates of exchange and to reduce trade barriers;

-Considering that in furtherance of these principles the Government of France has joined with other likeminded nations in a Convention for European Economic Cooperation signed at Paris on April 16, 1948,2 under which the signatories of that Convention agreed to undertake as their immediate task the elaboration and execution of a joint recovery program, and that the Government of France is a member of the Organization for European Economic Cooperation created pursuant to the provisions of that Convention;
+Considering that in furtherance of these principles the Government of Italy has joined with other like minded nations in a Convention for European Economic Cooperation signed at Paris on April 16, 19482 under which the signatories of that Convention agreed to undertake as their immediate task the elaboration and execution of a joint recovery program, and that the Government of Italy is a member of the Organization of European Economic Cooperation created pursuant to the provisions of that Convention;

-Considering also that, in furtherance of these principles, the Government of the United States of America has enacted the Economic Cooperation Act of 19488, providing for the furnishing of assistance by the United States of America
+Considering also that, in furtherance of these principles, the Government of the United States of America has enacted the Economic Cooperation Act of

-1Came into force on 10 July 1948, the date on which notice of its ratification by the Government of France was given to the Government of the United States of America, in accordance with paragraph 1 of article XII.
+1Came into force on 28 June 1948, as from the date of signature, in accordance with article XII.

-2United States of America, Department of State publication 3145.
+^aUnited States of America, Department of State publication 3145.